auth0/node-jwks-rsa/examples/express-demo/README.md

 # jwks-rsa - Express Example

 The `jwks-rsa` library provides a small helper that makes it easy to configure `express-jwt` with the `RS256` algorithm.
-Using `expressJwtSecret` you can generate a secret provider that will provide the right signing certificate to `express-jwt` based on the `kid` in the JWT header.
+Using `expressJwtSecret` you can generate a secret provider that will provide the right signing key to `express-jwt` based on the `kid` in the JWT header.

 ```js
 const Express = require('express');